longy2k/obsidian-bmo-chatbot/README.md

 - **System theme color accents:** Seamlessly matches the chatbot's interface with your system's color scheme.

 ## Other Notes
-"BMO" is just a tag name for the project.
+"BMO" is a tag name for this project, inspired by the character BMO from the animated TV show Adventure Time.

 ## Contributing
 Feel free to improve the plugin!